evanx/cryptoserver/README.md

 Generate symmetric encryption keys protected by a "split knowledge" password, and requiring "dual control" to load the key, as per PCI DSS.

-This is a Node.js re-implementation and extension of our previous <a href="https://github.com/evanx/dualcontrol">dualcontrol</a> Java implementation, as discussed in our <a href="https://github.com/evanx/vellum/wiki/DualControl">Dual Control</a> article.
+This is a Node.js re-implementation and extension of my previous <a href="https://github.com/evanx/dualcontrol">dualcontrol</a> Java implementation, as discussed in my <a href="https://github.com/evanx/vellum/wiki/DualControl">Dual Control</a> article.

 It provides a secure "vault" server with client-authenticated HTTPS access.
 It uses Redis to store encrypted data and its encryption keys.
 Encryption keys are protected by split-knowledge passwords, hashed with PDKDF2, and encrypted using AES.